CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 1. Return the new map

 #### update_maps

+This function updates the map of a player by calling get_visible appropriately.

 1. Loop through every map except the main map
 1. Iterate through the map incrementing a position integer until the character corresponding to the map is found
 1. Call get_visible passing it the current key, its map, and the position of that key.
 1. Add every character that is not blank in the returned map to the keys current map

 #### create_Player

+This function adds a new player struct into the hashtable of clients and drops the player in a random room spot.

 1. While true:
 1. Set int row to a random number between 0 and width of map - 1
 1. Set int column to a random number between 0 and height of map - 1